Insight-Services-APAC/copilot-lab-sql/help/lab3.md

 ## Modifying the Customer table

 The solution to this may vary based on your selected database server.
 Not all servers provide a case insensitive text type.
-Where it isn't supported, create a varchar(254) field instead.
+Where it isn't supported, create a `VARCHAR(254)` field instead.

-For PostgreSQL if you are trying to use the `CITEXT` extension type, you will need to install the extension first.
+For PostgreSQL if you are trying to use the `CITEXT` extension type, you may need to install the extension first.
 For Azure Database for PostgreSQL you can do this by following the process listed on [Microsoft Learn](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-extensions).

 You'll find a final solution (which may differ from yours) in the [lab3-newfield-solution.sql](lab3-newfield-solution.sql).